 8. On the configuration screen are the various options available to the SQL Server backup plugin.
 By default, the plugin will authenticate via the local service account under which the Bacula File Daemon is running on the SQL server (see configuration screenshot for one possible way to permit Bacula to access the databases), and then back up all databases on the server.
 The options in the list allow the plugin to be configured to use alternative authentication, backup only specific databases or exclude databases matching a pattern, as well as other options.
 Please refer to the Bacula Enterprise SQL database backup plugin whitepaper for more details about all the configuration options available.
 In this example, the defaults are used to back up all databases on the server.

-9. Finally, the plugin is added to the fileset and configure any final options, such as enabling deduplication for any job that uses this fileset.
-The Bacula Enterprise main manual covers each of the available configuration options in detail, and Bacula Systems support can assist in optimizing fileset options.
+9. Finally, the plugin is added to the fileset and any final options are configured, such as enabling deduplication for any job that uses this fileset.
+The Bacula Enterprise main manual covers each of the available configuration options in detail, and Bacula Systems Support can assist in optimizing fileset options.

 10. After applying changes and saving the fileset, a schedule must be chosen from the available list of configured backup schedules, or a new schedule can be created.
 If no schedule is chosen, the job will only run manually.

 11. Finally, the job is ready to be saved.
 Any advanced options can be changed, added, or modified now.
 For the example here, no additional changes need to be made and the job can be saved, and then committed and the director must be reloaded.
 Reloading the director configuration does not affect running jobs.

 12. The new job is ready to go.
 A manual run will verify that everything is set up as desired.

 13. After a manual run of the job, a review of the job log shows the databases and related files backed up, any errors or warnings, and the total job statistics and Bacula status.
 In this case the SQL backup job is OK, so the configuration task here is complete.